Learning the Value of Value Learning: Implications and Future Directions

-Unlike idealized agents, real decision makers---whether individuals, AI systems, or institutions---can be uncertain whether their current representation of their options and valuations is adequate.
-One lesson of this work is that when conflict arises, whether from individual dilemmas or coordination problems, there is value in resisting the temptation to move immediately to acting on one's current representation of a dilemma.
+Unlike idealized agents, real decision makers---individuals, AI systems, institutions---face uncertainty about whether their current representation of options and valuations is adequate.
+One lesson of this work is that when conflict arises, whether from individual dilemmas or coordination problems, there is value in resisting the impulse to act on one's current representation of the situation.
 Taking conflict as an occasion to reflect on one's options and values can avert or mitigate apparent incompatibilities; failing to do so can entrench suboptimal perspectives that do not reflect the agent's ultimate interests.

-The work also extends decision theory.
+The results extend decision theory in a specific direction.
 Savage and von Neumann-Morgenstern treat the act-state-outcome division as fixed; the atomless Boolean algebra of the Jeffrey-Bolker framework permits indefinite refinement within a single model.
 We provide a natural formalism for this process.
-Classical coherence arguments---Dutch books, accuracy dominance, sequential optimality---assume a settled utility function.
-We show that taking settlement for granted is itself a substantive decision: foregoing refinement can be strictly dominated by clarifying one's options and values first.
+Coherence arguments---Dutch books, accuracy dominance, sequential optimality---assume a settled utility function.
+Our results show that taking settlement for granted is itself a substantive decision: foregoing value refinement is strictly dominated by refining first when the conditions of our theorems hold.
 Rational choice therefore has a two-stage character: \emph{refine, then maximize}.

-This gives rise to what we call the \emph{Paradox of Bounded Optimization}: an agent who directly maximizes their current utility function can be strictly dominated by one who first refines the values from which that function derives.
-The paradox echoes the paradox of hedonism.
-Just as pursuing pleasure directly can preclude achieving it---maximizing a coarse utility function can preclude outcomes that better realize the agent's underlying values.
+This two-stage structure generates a tension we might call the paradox of bounded optimization: an agent who directly maximizes their current utility function is strictly dominated by one who first refines the values from which that function derives.
+The tension echoes the paradox of hedonism---just as pursuing pleasure directly can preclude achieving it, maximizing a coarse utility function can preclude outcomes that better realize the agent's underlying values.
 Resolution requires treating act partitions and utilities as provisional: hypotheses about one's options and values, open to disciplined revision.